Nyholms/openhab-addons/bundles/org.openhab.binding.mail/README.md

 Since there is a separate rule action instance for each `smtp` thing, this needs to be retrieved through `getActions(scope, thingUID)`.
 The first parameter always has to be `mail` and the second is the full Thing UID of the SMTP server that should be used.
 Once this action instance is retrieved, you can invoke the action method on it.
+(NOTE: The action instance must be invoked at least once in .rules to import the mailActions.)

 Please note: All strings are expected to be UTF-8 encoded.
 Using different character sets may produce unwanted results.